-It's not that unusual to open up a bottle of wine only to realize that you can’t, or didn't, actually finish it.
+It's not that unusual to open up a bottle of wine only to realize that you can’t, or didn't, actually finish it on the same day it was opened.
 Whether it's after a dinner party and there's a bit of leftover wine or you just became too tired and didn't finish the bottle, don't worry.
 There is no need to pour the leftover wine down the drain.
 In this article, we will be talking about how to properly save and revive opened bottles of wine.

 How long does wine last after opening?

 Contrary to popular belief, low-quality and high-quality wines have approximately the same shelf life once they have been opened (3-5 days).
 So, the quality of the wine really has nothing to do with its ability to stay fresh after opening.